Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 is used.
 Without it, a configurable limit should be set (10 MB by default).
 - If an item has no file, the viewer is not able to display it, so a check is automatically done.
+- Media: Currently, no image should be available in the same item.
+- Audio/Video: the format should be supported by the browser of the user.
+In fact, only open, free and/or common codecs are really supported: "mp3" and "ogg" for audio and "webm" and "ogv" for video.

 Troubleshooting